ISAITB/docs-services/source/processing/index.rst

 manage session state is up to you.

 .. note::
-    **Displaying processing steps:** Processing operations used in GITB TDL test cases are currently not displayed in the GITB test bed.
+    **Displaying processing steps:** Processing operations used in GITB TDL test cases are currently not displayed in the test bed.
 They can be used to perform internal operations but these are currently not visible to end users.

 Implementing the service